-As many of you know, Jamie and I basically abandoned traditional club touring a number of years ago, and have been doing pretty much only house concerts since then (with the odd theater performance thrown into the mix).
-And: it’s amazing. we’ve done close to 450 house concerts since late 2011, and we’ve been constantly evolving our approaches and techniques for how to create the best possible concert experience.
+As many of you know, Jamie and I basically abandoned traditional club touring over a decade ago, and have been doing pretty much only house concerts since then (with the odd theater performance thrown into the mix).
+And: it’s amazing. we’ve done well over 600 house concerts since late 2011, and we’ve been constantly evolving our approaches and techniques for how to create the best possible concert experience.

 It’s been paying tremendous dividends.
 First, house concert touring has been better for me as an artist on every measurable career level.
 Our community grows faster, we get more signups on the email list, we sell more stuff in our pop-up store, and we generate more income.